symverse-lab/V3/docs/citizen-protocol-spec.md

 | Link | No |
 | LinkedBy | No |

-They are created or removed only through explicit Citizen membership operations.
+They are created or removed only through explicit Citizen Citizen operations.

 ```text
 Citizen confirmation does not automatically initialize: